Graphic Design

 As our brand has grown, so have our bottles.

-I’ve led the design evolution for our latest lineup, crafting updated packaging for all three original expressions in both 750 mL and 375 mL formats, as well as our upcoming Extra Añejo, all set to debut in fall 2025.
+I’ve led the design evolution for our latest lineup, crafting updated packaging for all three original expressions in both 750 mL and 375 mL formats, as well as our upcoming Extra Añejo, all set to debut in Summer 2026.
 The new original expression bottles are taller and will feature a custom-molded agave pattern in the glass itself.
 This design choice moves the label from the bottom to the top, giving the bottle a more elevated and intentional feel.
-Our Extra Añejo special release takes this further with a Spanish tile–inspired motif I designed, etched directly into the glass — a permanent mark of tradition and craftsmanship that reflects our roots while raising the bar for what comes next.
+Our Extra Añejo special release takes this further with a Spanish tile–inspired motif I designed, etched directly into the glass.
+It's a permanent mark of tradition and craftsmanship that reflects our roots while raising the bar for what comes next.

 Extra Añejo